steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 since the example is just for showing purposes.

 The symbol storage can be mainly in 3 states depending on how the memory is assigned in Kodo.
-In the library we have 2 types of memory assigment for object creation, i.e. we can create a `shallow copy or a deep copy <http://stackover flow.com/a/184745>`_.
-For this implementation, we use a deep copy by default and we will only have 2 of them, namely ``A:`` (available) and ``I:`` (initiliazed) meaning that the memory is ready and initialized to be used, respectively.
+In the library we have 2 types of memory assignment for object creation, i.e. we can create a `shallow copy or a deep copy <http://stackover flow.com/a/184745>`_.
+For this implementation, we use a deep copy by default and we will only have 2 of them, namely ``A:`` (available) and ``I:`` (initialized) meaning that the memory is ready and initialized to be used, respectively.
 Notice that whenever we still have coded packets, we only print zeros.
 In the case of a shallow copy, we might see the ``?:`` indicator that will tell us that the storage has not been assigned.
 This trace feature is